E-commerce entrepreneurs and marketers: listen up!

 It’s simple: if a searcher spends time on your page and interacts with it, Google can assume that the information shown to that user was relevant.

-- Writing detailed product descriptions in your product pages
+- Writing detailed product descriptions on your product pages

-- Adding high-quality images and video of your products
+- Adding high-quality images and videos of your products

 - Highlighting rating and reviews

 - Linking to related products